pivotal/docs-tap/scc/building-from-source.hbs.md

 #### <a id="dev"></a>Developer

-The `tanzu` CLI must push the source code to the container image registry indicated by `--source-image`.
+The Tanzu CLI must push the source code to the container image registry indicated by `--source-image`.
 To do so, the CLI must find the credentials, so the developer must configure their machine accordingly.